Delray Beach

 What's Beyond the Beach Walk...

-At the corner of Casuarina and (A1A) Ocean Boulevard, is the captivatingly, luxurious British Colonial Style Seagate Hotel Beach Club.
-This private club offers its members dining, swimming and beach privileges just across the street from elegantly appointed tropical distinguished residences.
+At the corner of Casuarina and (A1A) Ocean Boulevard, is the luxurious Seagate Hotel Beach Club.
+This private club offers its members dining, swimming and beach privileges just across the street from their elegantly appointed residences.